 - 100% online course delivery – study from anywhere

 - Three topics available: Aquatic Resource Management, Forest Resource Management, or Sustainable Communities

 - Select one topic (includes 3 courses) + 1 additional course from either of the other certificate topics

-- January or August starting points
+- August starting point

 - Complete in one year or longer if preferred

 - Courses can be transferred into the Master’s of Natural Resources Conservation program

 - Students with a 3.0 cumulative GPA in their certificate are automatically admitted into the Master’s Program for optional additional study